ibrahimsk1/gorbit/client/src/ui/API.md

 ### Invariants

-- HUD always has three components (energy bar, pallet counter, game banner)
+- HUD always has four components (energy bar, pallet counter, player indicator, game banner)
-- Components are always in UI layer
+- Components are always in 'hud' layer (not 'ui' layer)
+- HUD layer is positioned at (0, 0) for absolute screen coordinates
 - Update reads from render state (interpolated or authoritative)
 - Destroy cleans up all components